robnagler/robnagler.github.io/_posts/2020-11-07-Cynical-Theories.md

 title: "BookNotes: Cynical Theories: How Activist Scholarship Made Everything about Race, Gender, and Identity--and Why This Harms Everybody"
 date: 2020-11-07T21:00:00Z
 ---
-By Helen Pluckrose, Pitchstone & James A. Lindsay, May 5, 2020, 1634312023
+By Helen Pluckrose & James A. Lindsay, Pitchstone, May 5, 2020, 1634312023

 This is an intense book.
 Pluckrose and Lindsay argue ferociously for the case against Critical Social Justice, which is distinct from the everyday social justice of liberal society.
-They are secural liberals who contend that Postmodern Theory is illiberal, and inhibits progress towards racial, gender, sexual, etc. equality.
+They are secular liberals who contend that Postmodern Theory is illiberal, and inhibits progress towards racial, gender, sexual, etc. equality.